gsubhasree/iris-dataset-prediction/README.md

 	After executing the command above, visit http://localhost:5000/ in your browser to see your app

 ## Problem Statement:
-	To train and deploy 2 ML classification algorithms:-Decision Tree and K Nearest Neighbours, on the Iris Dataset
+	To train and deploy ML classification algorithms on IRIS Dataset.
+	Algorithms used here are Logistic Regression,Decision Tree, K Nearest Neighbours, Support Vector Machine & Random Forest Classifier.

 	The deployed website has the following provisions:
 		Add new data over the given dataset:
 			User can input data consisting of sepal length,sepal width, petal length,petal width, and species(setosa, versicolor, virginica).
-		Train the current dataset on model of user's choice(from the 2) and retain the model Test the current model:
+		Train the current dataset on model of user's choice(from the 5) and retain the model Test the current model:
 			The species is predicted by the trained model of user's choice with the input parameters:sepal length,sepal width, petal length and petal width.
+		View the dataset

 ## Approach:
-	Exploratory Data Analysis is done on the given dataset (In main.ipynb file) It is found that the dataset does not have null/NaN values Dataset is then splitted into train and test sets,classification models: decision tree, Support Vector Machine and K Nearest Neighbours are applied and corresponding accuracies of the models are calculated
+	Exploratory Data Analysis is done on the given dataset (In main.ipynb file) It is found that the dataset does not have null/NaN values The current dataset and the models built are retained by generation of .pkl files and stored in localstorage.
-	Decision Tree and KNN are found to perform better and hence are chosen for deployment The current dataset and the models built are retained by generation of .pkl files The built web app is then deployed to Heroku
+	The built web app is then deployed to Heroku

 ## Acknowledgements: